dlr-eoc/ukis-frontend-libraries/projects/utils-maps/README.md

   });
 ```

+Custom renderers.
+Openlayers allows us to define our own, custom renderers.
+Currently we have:
+ - `minimal_renderer` contains an absolute minimal example of what is required to create a custom renderer
+ - `dtm_renderer` illustrates how WebGL can make use of normal-maps
+ - `particle_renderer` procedurally generates little white particles that move along a force-field (that the user may change at any point)
+ - `interpolation_renderer` does an inverse distance interpolation between a set of data-points on a per-pixel basis.

+### webgl

+This is a simple object-oriented abstraction of the webgl-api.
+ - `webgl.ts` contains a very simple wrapper around the native webgl-api-calls.
+It only attempts to group commonly associated operations and abstract away the details of data-assignment.
+ - `engine.core.ts` is a object-oriented wrapper around `webgl.ts`.
+Creating an instance of the class `Shader` will make sure the programmer has provided all the required attributes, uniforms, textures and indices, and also simplify binding and drawing.
+There's even some - limited - glsl-parsing to avoid the most common errors in shader-programming.
+ - `engine.shapes.ts` contains a few commonly used vertex-primitives like triangles, rectangles, boxes, etc., as well as shape-building helpers like a Bezier-curve creator.

 ### Development
 The `utils` libraries are all designed to have no production dependencies on angular.
 The primary objective here is to create utilities that can be used in other frameworks or framework-independent.
 Such utilities might take on the form of libraries of webcomponents.